-Mary Ann Foster, B.A., L.M.T., is a licensed massage therapist and movement teacher who has practiced and taught in the Denver-Boulder area since 1981.
+Mary Ann Foster, B.A., L.M.T., was a licensed massage therapist for 43 years and a movement teacher who practices in the Denver-Boulder area since 1981.
 With a degree in Body-Mind Therapies from Naropa University in Boulder, she specializes in movement instruction for health care professionals, dancers, and active clients with an emphasis in postural muscle training, body mechanics, and movement efficiency.

 For over 30 years, Mary Ann has taught movement classes to diverse populations, including children, seniors, nurses, dancers and massage therapists.
 She has taught program courses in anatomy, kinesiology, neuromuscular, craniosacral therapy, and movement at a number of massage schools and colleges, including the Boulder College of Massage Therapy and Naropa University.
 Mary Ann also traveled as a national presenter conducting Somatic Patterning seminars for the Health Education Network.

-Since 2012, Mary Ann has taught a dance kinesiology course in the Professional Training Program for the Frequent Flyers Productions, an aerial dance company and school in Boulder, Colorado.
+From 2012 to the pandemic, Mary Ann taught a dance kinesiology course in the Professional Training Program for the Frequent Flyers Productions, an aerial dance company and school in Boulder, Colorado.
 This course provides aerial students with a basic understanding of joint and muscles function with the goals of enhancing movement efficiency and performance skills with improved muscular control and precision.

-Each dance kinesiology course begins with private movement assessments in which Mary Ann identifies personal strengths and chronic movement issues or injuries for each student.
+Each dance kinesiology course began with private movement assessments for each student in which Mary Ann identifies personal strengths and chronic movement issues or injuries for each student.
 The movement assessments help students prevent injuries by addressing personal body challenges and developing their unique abilities.

 Therapeutic Kinesiology (TK) provides practical and relevant applications of the study of human movement to the practice of massage and bodywork.
 One of the first kinesiology texts specifically geared to massage therapists, it’s actually three books in one: a kinesiology text, a palpation text, and a body mechanics text (ISBN # 978-0135077856, 768 pages ).

-Mary Ann calls her unique bodywork method neuromuscular patterning,
+Mary Ann calls her unique method neuromuscular patterning,

-which integrates active movement exercises with hands-on techniques to engage curious clients and get better results.
-She developed her method out diverse trainings therapeutic massage, Laban movement analysis, Rolfing® movement integration, Body-Mind Centering®, cranialsacral therapy, Hakomi Body-Centered Therapy, and graduate studies in somatic psychology.
+which integrates active movement exercises with hands-on guidance to engage curious clients and get better results.
+She developed her method out diverse somatic movement trainings Laban movement analysis, Rolfing® movement integration, Body-Mind Centering®, cranialsacral therapy, Hakomi, and graduate studies in somatic psychology.

-In both movement classes and bodywork sessions, Mary Ann is known for her passion and delivery of easy-to-understand lessons.
+In both movement classes and private sessions, Mary Ann is known for her passion and delivery of easy-to-understand lessons.
 Her clients and students love her approach because working together gets synergistic results.
-They frequently comment on leaving bodywork sessions and movement classes feeling rejuvenated, better aligned, and balanced in their bodies.
-Engaged clients love the immediate and longer-lasting results from her kinesiology-based exercises and find the exercises boost performance in all daily activities!
+They frequently comment on leaving private sessions and movement classes feeling rejuvenated, better aligned, and balanced in their bodies.
+Engaged clients love the immediate and longer-lasting results from her core movement and kinesiology-based exercises and find that they boost performance in all daily activities!